I originally posted this recipe ten years ago. That’s crazy talk!

 - Any milk should work.
 I just happen to always have almond milk on hand.

 - This recipe is very forgiving and very easy to add other healthy things too like flax, hemp seeds, chia.
-They all break great additions.
+They all make great additions.

 Courses Breakfast, Snack